Floorp-Projects/Floorp/devtools/docs/backend/protocol.js.md

     // You also need to export the actor class in your module for discovery. exports.HelloActor = HelloActor;

-To activate your actor, register it in the `addBrowserActors` method in `server/actor-registry.js`.
+To activate your actor, register it in the `_addBrowserActors` method in `server/main.js`.
 The registration code would look something like this:

     this.registerModule("devtools/server/actors/hello-world", {